 Rick Eden is a senior analyst at the RAND Corporation, where he has conducted and published research in a wide range of policy areas.
 He serves as RAND's associate director of Research Quality Assurance and is a member of RAND's Institutional Review Board for human subjects research.
-He is also a professor at the Pardee RAND Graduate School.
 Before joining RAND, Eden served on the faculty of the University of New Mexico in Albuquerque; he has also taught at the University of California, Los Angeles; the University of Southern California; and California State University, Los Angeles.
 He received his doctorate from UCLA.

 Tora K. Bikson et al., eds., Ethical Principles in Social-Behavioral Research on Terrorism: Probing the Parameters, RAND Corporation (WR-90-4-NSF/DOJ), 2007